MicrosoftDocs/power-automate-docs/articles/introduction-to-button-flows.md

 11. You should see this success message within a few moments:
     ![Success message.](./media/introduction-to-button-flows/create-button-11.png)

-Congratulations, you've created a instant flow!
+Congratulations, you've created an instant flow!
 You can now run this instant flow anytime, any place, from the **Buttons** tab in the Flow app.
 Simply press the "button" and it will run!
 The Power Automate mobile app is available for [Android](https://aka.ms/flowmobiledocsandroid), [iOS](https://aka.ms/flowmobiledocsios), or [Windows Phone](https://aka.ms/flowmobilewindows).

 ### From your mobile device